moravianlibrary/Rozcestnik-studovna/private/registraceOblibene.cs.md

-# Registrace v digitální knihovně
+# Registration and Favourites in Digital library /Registrace v digitální knihovně

-V Digitální knihovně MZK je možnost se registrovat a díky tomu si ukládat zajímavé dokumenty do Oblíbených.
+You can register for the Digital library and save documents into Favourites.
+Registration does not affect access to documents.
-Registrovat se můžete na hlavní straně <a href="http://kramerius.mzk.cz" target="_blank">http://kramerius.mzk.cz</a> v záložce **Registrace**.
+Registrovat se můžete na hlavní straně <a href="http://kramerius.mzk.cz" target="_blank">http://kramerius.mzk.cz</a> v záložce **Registration**.
 Pozor, registrace nemá vliv na přístupnost neveřejných dokumentů mimo budovu knihovny.

-## Oblíbené
+## Favourites
-Jak si přidat dokument do Oblíbených?
+How to select a document as Favourite?

 1. Otevřete si libovolnou sbírku.
-V levém menu zatrhněte dokument na nejvyšší úrovni.
+In the left menu with page numbers select the top-level document.

     ![](/images/help/registraceOblibene/step1.png)